timwco/Barley-Sublime-Helper/README.md

 1. Download Package
 2. Open ST2 and navigate to Preferences - Browse Packages
 3. Put folder in there
+4. Restart ST2 (shouldn't need to... but doesn't hurt)

 ## Expansions